kolkhis/tech-notes/homelab/troubleshooting.md

 ```

 This did give some insight as to which VMs are affected.
 I can plan my migration to the new disk accordingly.
-I will need to delete the
+We'll need to delete the
 affected VMs.

 - `100`
 - `203`
 - `204`

+!!! note "Spoiler Alert"

+    There were more than 3 affected VMs.

 ### Killing Fdisk